jpakkane/arducob/readme.md

 # Running COBOL code on Arduino with Meson

-Who says COBOL is only suitable for boring bank, insurance and paycheck applications?
+Who says COBOL is only suitable for boring bank, insurance and payroll applications?
 This project demonstrates how you can use it to do embedded code on an Arduino microcontroller.

 ## Requirements